TCXX/CSE332/ReadMe.txt

 PokerGame based on their functional effects.

 Besides structural adjustment, we added betting phases to the games by using bet_in_turn().
-It reads from command line input the number of chips and records it in member variable “bet” of each player.
+It reads from command line input the number of chips and records it in member variable â€œbetâ€ of each player.
 At the end of the round, these chips are either returned to players who win the game, or added to the pot that will then be shared by winners of the round.